-- 9.1 There are no risks to the Council for 2010/22 due to the companies' accounts not being consolidated to form group accounts with the Council's Statement of Accounts. - 9.2 There is no risk that the companies will miss the deadline for filing the statements with Companies House is September 2022 as they were signed and submitted in June 2022.
+- 9.1 There are no risks to the Council for 2022/23 due to the companies' accounts not being consolidated to form group accounts with the Council's Statement of Accounts. - 9.2 There is no risk that the companies will miss the deadline for filing the statements with Companies House is September 2023.